Azure-Samples/active-directory-verifiable-credentials-dotnet/1-asp-net-core-api-idtokenhint/README.md

 ## About this sample

-Welcome to Azure Active Directory Verifiable Credentials.
+Welcome to Microsoft Entra Verified ID.
 In this sample, we'll teach you to issue your first verifiable credential: a Verified Credential Expert Card.
 You'll then use this card to prove to a verifier that you are a Verified Credential Expert, mastered in the art of digital credentialing.
 The sample uses the preview REST API which supports ID Token hints to pass a payload for the verifiable credential.

-> **Important**: Azure Active Directory Verifiable Credentials is currently in public preview.
+> **Important**: Microsoft Entra Verified ID is currently in public preview.
 This preview version is provided without a service level agreement, and it's not recommended for production workloads.
 Certain features might not be supported or might have constrained capabilities.
 For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

 ## Contents